af83/sponges/README.md

 When I build workers, I want them to be much like an army of spongebobs: always stressed and eager to work. `sponges` helps you with building this army of sponges, controling them, and, well, eventually killing them gracefully.
-Hum, naking them stressed and eager to work would still be your job :)
+Hum, making them stressed and eager to work would still be your job :)

 Basically, sponges is a ruby supervisor that forks processes and controls their